What Is a Retail Display?

 • Fixtures: Heavy-duty shelving, test units.

-• Planogram Tip: Prioritize top sellers and demo items.
-Place compact appliances on mid-shelves, and larger items like mixers or air fryers on lower shelves for safety.
+• Planogram Tip: Prioritize top-selling items and demo products.
+Place compact appliances on mid-shelves, and larger items, such as mixers or air fryers, on lower shelves for safety.

 These aren’t just product categories - they’re opportunities to optimize space, drive higher-margin sales, and deliver a frictionless customer experience.